James Ivory: 1979–1993: Breakthrough and acclaim

-The Remains of the Day (1993)

 The following year, Merchant-Ivory directed the period drama The Remains of the Day (1993), adapted from the acclaimed novel of the same name by Kazuo Ishiguro.
 American filmmaker Mike Nichols served as one of the film's producers, and the film reunited Anthony Hopkins and Emma Thompson.
 Supporting performances included James Fox, Christopher Reeve, Hugh Grant, and Lena Headey.
 The film revolved around a dedicated butler who serves an English landlord in the years leading up to the second World War.
 The film was a commercial and critical success with Vincent Canby of The New York Times said, in another favorable review, "Here's a film for adults.
 It's also about time to recognize that Mr. Ivory is one of our finest directors, something that critics tend to overlook because most of his films have been literary adaptations."
 The film received eight Academy Award nominations with Ivory receiving his third nomination for Best Director.
 He also received nominations from the British Academy Film Awards, Golden Globe Awards, and Directors Guild of America.

 In 1999, the British Film Institute ranked The Remains of the Day the 64th-greatest British film of the 20th century.

-Call Me by Your Name (2017)
+1995–2009: Established work

+In 1995 he directed the film Jefferson in Paris starring Nick Nolte as Thomas Jefferson, Thandiwe Newton as Sally Hemings, and Gwyneth Paltrow as Patsy Jefferson.
+The following year he directed the film Surviving Picasso starring Anthony Hopkins as the painter Pablo Picasso.
+In 1998 he directed and co-wrote the film A Soldier's Daughter Never Cries, a film divided into three segments each named after a different protagonist.
+In 2000 he directed the romantic period drama The Golden Bowl which was adapted from the Henry James novel of the same name.
+He directed the romantic comedy Le Divorce starring Kate Hudson and Naomi Watts.

+In 2005 he directed the film The White Countess written by Kazuo Ishiguro starring Ralph Fiennes, Natasha Richardson, and Vanessa Redgrave.
+In 2009, Ivory reunited with Anthony Hopkins for the romantic drama The City of Your Final Destination co-starring Laura Linney.
+The film is the first Merchant Ivory film production without the participation of producer Ismail Merchant due to his death in 2005.